Daryl Hagler sells Boro Park Center, two other SNFs to Emerald Group for $296.25M, part of $1.7B deal

 4915 10th Avenue (Credit - Cyclomedia)

-The Lakewood, New Jersey-based entity 4915 10th SNF Realty LLC, by the signature of nursing home investor Shmuel Serle, paid $161.5 million to Daryl Hagler through the entity Boro Park Land Co., LLC for the 504-bed Boro Park Center for Rehabilitation and Healthcare building (I6) at 4915 10th Avenue in Borough Park, Brooklyn.
+In the largest, Lakewood, New Jersey-based Emerald Group through the entity 4915 10th SNF Realty LLC, by the signature of Shmuel Serle, paid $161.5 million to Daryl Hagler through the entity Boro Park Land Co., LLC for the 504-bed Boro Park Center for Rehabilitation and Healthcare building (I6) at 4915 10th Avenue in Borough Park, Brooklyn.
 The expected use is cash flowing.

 The deal closed on March 13, 2026 and was recorded on March 25, 2026.
 The property has 292,230 square feet of built space according to a PincusCo analysis of city data.
 The sale price per built square foot is $552 per the PincusCo analysis.
 (The price per square foot analysis is the transaction price divided by square feet as reported in public records and assumes no air rights have been sold.)